danielpeter/specfem3d/05_running_the_solver.md

   You can replace the station name "BONE" with any word of length less than 32, and the network name "GR" with any word of length less than 8.
 And you can always plot OUTPUT_FILES/sr.vtk file in ParaView to check the source/receiver locations after your simulation.

 Solver output is provided in the `OUTPUT_FILES` directory in the `output_solver.txt` file.
-Output can be directed to the screen instead by uncommenting a line in `constants.h`:
+Output can be directed to the screen instead by uncommenting a line in `setup/constants.h`:

     ! uncomment this to write messages to the screen
     ! integer, parameter :: IMAIN = ISTANDARD_OUTPUT

-On PC clusters the seismogram files are generally written to the local disks (the path `LOCAL_PATH` in the `Par_file`) and need to be gathered at the end of the simulation.
+On PC clusters the seismogram files are generally written to the local disks (the path `LOCAL_PATH` in the `DATA/Par_file` and need to be gathered at the end of the simulation.

 While the solver is running, its progress may be tracked by monitoring the ‘`timestamp``*`’ files in the `OUTPUT_FILES/` directory.
 These tiny files look something like this: